herumi/mcl/readme.md

 # Abstract

 mcl is a library for pairing-based cryptography.
-The current version supports the optimal Ate pairing over BN curves.
+The current version supports the optimal Ate pairing over BN curves and BLS12-381 curves.

 # Support architecture